Rachit0609/LinearRegression-BoomBikes_CaseStudy/README.md

 ## Conclusions
 - The R-squared value of the train set is 82.71% whereas the test set has a value of 81.13% which suggests that our model broadly explains the variance quite accurately on the test set and thus we can conclude that it is a good model.

-- Our developed model's mean squared error is almost 0 on both the training and testing datasets which suggests that the variance is accurately predicted on the test set.
-The p-values and VIF were used to select the significant variables.
-RFE was also conducted for automated selection of variables.
+- Temperature (temp): Temperature has the most significant positive impact on bike rental demand.
+As the temperature rises, the demand for bike rentals increases significantly.

 - The major steps included in the python notebook are data interpretation, data visualisation, data pre-processing, model training, feature selection, residual analysis, model evaluation on the test set.

+- Year (yr): The year has a positive impact on demand.
+Over time, there has been an increasing trend in bike rentals.

 - Concepts such as EDA, p-value, VIF, RFE were used and model building was done using statsmodels library